Bon Air Presbyterian Church: Move to Huguenot Road

-Celtic cross on Bon Air Presbyterian Church lawn during snow storm at night.

 On Palm Sunday in 1963, the Bon Air Presbyterian Church held its first service in their new church, and the little original Presbyterian chapel became the place of worship for the Bon Air Christian Church.
 By 1995, the new Bon Air Presbyterian Church building was expanded to include a larger sanctuary, fellowship hall, kitchen, classrooms, and a redesigned roof that covered all of the church’s additions.
 In 2018 a lengthy architectural renovation and updating to make the building safer and more handicapped-accessible was completed.
 Improvements included adding Wi-Fi and updating audio-visual projectors, screens, and sound systems.